ddnexus/pagy/docs/how-to.md

 ## Paginate multiple independent collections

-By default pagy tries to derive parameters and options from the request and the collection, so you don't have to explicitly pass it to the `pagy*` method.
+By default, pagy tries to derive parameters and options from the request and the collection, so you don't have to explicitly pass it to the `pagy*` method.
 That is very handy, but assumes you are paginating a single collection per request.

 When you need to paginate multiple collections in a single request, you need to explicitly differentiate the pagination objects.